-1975 seems like a long time ago, it kind of is.
+1975 seems like a long time ago, and it kind of is.
 I was 16 years old and going to my first rock concert.
-It was the summer of 1975, June 7th to be exact, and KISS with RUSH opening were bringing their act to the Civic Center in San Diego, Ca. These were two of my favorite bands, and I wasn’t going to miss it.
+It was the summer of 1975, June 7th to be exact, and KISS with RUSH opening were bringing their act to the Civic Theater in San Diego, Ca. These were two of my favorite bands, and I wasn’t going to miss it.

 Time to experience live Rock and Roll

-With ticket in hand I approached the Civic Center doors with security waiting to search me, I complied and my friends and I were soon inside.
+With ticket in hand I approached the Civic Theater doors with security waiting to search me, I complied and my friends and I were soon inside.
 As I walked through the door that lead to the concert area I was taken aback by the size of everything.
 All the black curtains surrounding the stage, the volume of the music that was coming from the huge PA system, the massive lighting rigs, and all the people, it was surreal.
 We made it to our seats, they weren’t bad, about mid level and a little left of the stage and proceeded to people watch, that was a show in itself.

 Before I knew it, the lights went out and RUSH took the stage.
 Wow, was this AWESOME, I was mesmerized, there was so much to look at.
 Being a drummer myself, I fixated on the “Professor on the drum kit”, Neil Peart.
 This was the bands first tour with Neil, and they were touring in support of the new album “Fly By Night“, their first studio album with “The Professor”.
 They opened their set with “Finding My Way” from their debut album “RUSH“.
 Geddy Lee‘s voice pierced through the auditorium and his Rickenbacker bass along with Neil’s bass drums shook my rib cage.
 This was something I had never felt before.
 Alex Lifeson‘s Gibson Les Paul guitar blasted out of his Marshall stacks as the band proceeded to blow me away with their tight technical performance song after song.
 The set is a bit of a blur now, after all it was 34 years ago, but I do know it was amazing.
 One thing that I will never forget was what happened at the end of RUSH‘s set.